 RICHARD HARRIS: This phenomenon is so mind-boggling, sometimes it's easier to describe by analogy.
 That's what Adam Riess at the Space Telescope Science Institute does.

-Mr. ADAM RIESS (Space Telescope Science Institute): Imagine you were having a tug of war.
-You are playing on a rope and the other end of the rope disappears behind a curtain and somebody or something is pulling on the other end.
+ADAM RIESS: Imagine you were having a tug of war.
+You are pulling on a rope and the other end of the rope disappears behind a curtain, and somebody or something is pulling on the other end.
 And we'll call that dark energy out there.

 HARRIS: In 1998, Riess was among the astronomers who discovered the tug of dark energy.
 Nobody really knows what it is, but Riess and his colleagues can now say, at least, that it was present nine billion years ago when the observable universe was only half its present size.

 RIESS: It was beginning to pull at that time.
 It was resisting you.
 You would be able to tell the difference between nothing on the other end of the rope, or some tugging.

 HARRIS: That's one more fact, but it still doesn't tell us what we'd really like to know, which is, what is this mysterious ingredient that makes up 70 percent of our universe?

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.